 - May to September: occupancy peak in most UK tourism markets.
 Daily booking-ledger entries; weekly cleaner invoices; monthly Airbnb statement reconciliation; running 12-month-rolling VAT-threshold check.

-- September (mid-year): formal mid-year review of receipts.
-If combined gross receipts on the 12-month rolling basis approaching or crossing £90,000, register for VAT under VATA 1994 s.3 within 30 days of expecting to cross.
+- September (mid-year): review your receipts formally.
+If your combined gross receipts on the 12-month rolling basis are approaching or crossing £90,000, register for VAT under VATA 1994 s.3 within 30 days of expecting to cross.

 - October: HMRC notice to file SA may arrive.
 Self Assessment paper deadline 31 October (in practice most hosts file online by 31 January).